-The University of Illinois Health Services Facilities System (System) comprises the University of Illinois Hospital (Hospital) and Hospital-based clinics providing patient care at the University of Illinois - Chicago (UIC).
+The University of Illinois Health Services Facilities System (System) comprises the University of Illinois Hospital (Hospital) and Hospital-based clinics providing patient care at the University of Illinois Chicago (UIC).
 The Hospital is a tertiary care facility located in Chicago, Illinois offering a full range of clinical services.
 Management of the System is the responsibility of the University of Illinois (University).

 The System was established by a Bond Resolution (Resolution) of the Board of Trustees of the University of Illinois (Board) adopted on January 22, 1997.
-These financial statements have been prepared to satisfy the requirements of the Series 1997B, 2008 and 2013 bond indentures.
+These separate financial statements of the System have been prepared to satisfy the requirements of the Series 1997B, 2008, 2013, and 2023 bond indentures.
 The financial balances and activities of the System are also included in the University's financial statements.
 The financial statements of the System are prepared in accordance with United States (U.S.) generally accepted accounting principles as prescribed by the Governmental Accounting Standards Board (GASB).
 The System is not a separate legal entity and has not presented management's discussion and analysis.